 First of all, this church is a Christian church (that is, the Protestant church.
 After the Reformation, the Protestant Church is different from the Catholic Church, which is the old church).
 Its internal feature is that the congregation seats are divided into upper and lower floors, which looks very much like a theater.
 There is a group of large pipe organs, which are solemn and sacred when played on Sundays.

-On Collins Avenue, a famous commercial street in downtown Melbourne, a cathedral catches the attention of passers-by.
-It was built in 1866 "St. Michael's Union Church", also known as "St. Michael's Union Cathedral".
-Even though it has such a long history, it is still open to the local people to come here for Mass.
-This is Melbourne, where there is a sense of classical and modern cross-cutting, which is the most unique urban aesthetics here.
+On Collins Street, a well-known commercial street in the center of Melbourne, there is an eye-catching church that will attract the attention of passersby.
+It is the "St. Michael's United Church" built in 1866, also known as the "St. Michael's United Cathedral".
+Even if it has such a long history, it is still open for local people to come here for mass.
+This is Melbourne, where there is a sense of crossing between classical and modern.
+This is the most unique urban aesthetic here.